How to Start an Online Business in the UK?

 Comply with Regulations

 Even beyond registration and licensure, you need to ensure that all of your business practices comply with UK regulations.
 The UK has several laws in place that protect customers when shopping online, with protections in place for private data, terms and conditions, order canceling and returning, and more.
-The following regulations are what you should pay attention to when running your online business:
+The following regulations are what you should pay attention to when starting your online business:

 - General Data Protection Regulation (GDPR)